5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: ML-based Solution

 \item The 50\% throughput values of MC users for both UL and DL ($\alpha_{ul-50\%}, \alpha_{dl-50\%}$), which represent the average performance of the MC users, and

 \item The 5\% throughput values of MC users for both UL and DL ($\alpha_{ul-5\%}, \alpha_{dl-5\%}$), which represent the ``worst" performance of the MC users.

 \end{itemize} The reward function is built as a weighted sum of these six feature values to balance these critical performance indicators, as shown below.
+The reason why backhaul link rate is not considered here is that the values of the six features all rely on the quality of backhaul link between the UAV-BS and its donor-BS.
 Before the model, all characteristics are normalised using min-max normalization, thus the values are constrained within the range $[0, 1]$.

 Furthermore, we set $ \omega_1 + \omega_2 + \omega_3 = 1$ to normalize the reward value such that $R_s$ is between $[0, 1]$.
 To emphasize the significance of supporting all MC users, we assign higher weights to user drop rates and 5\% MC-user throughput metrics.
 This is because, in the MC use cases, we must first prioritize that all users have access to the communication service rather than focusing on optimizing the communication quality of a small subset.
 In this paper, our method uses the weight values $\omega_1 =0.5$, $\omega_2=0.3$ and $\omega_3=0.2$.
+In order to know the influence of each UAV-BS, the reward function will also aggregate the reward values of the neighbour agents.
+Hence, the following is the reward function which is applied in the algorithm:

+Assuming that $C$ is the set of register neighbours, $\mathcal{M}$ represents the current agent's local system performance and the $\mathcal{M}^c$ indicates the local system performance of its neighbour ID $c$.